 Yes.
 We can issue you your permanent metal license plates with a 30-day registration and stickers for your motor vehicle and/or trailer so that you may get them Maryland Safety Inspected and enough time to have repairs performed if needed.
 IMPORTANT: The MVA issues on set of temp tags only; no extensions and no exceptions.

 When do I need a Bill of Sale?

-If no bill of sale is available, the MVA will use the NADA Clean Retail Value
+- If a notarized bill of sale is unavailable, the MVA will use the NADA clean retail value.

 How often do I have to have my vehicle safety inspected in Maryland?